wovo/hwcpp/docs/hwcpp-primer.md

 }
 ~~~

-A different (but totally equivalent) way to get this effect is to
+A different way to get the same effect is to
 first combine the two groups of three LEDs, then invert one,
 and finally combine the two groups.